Access WordPress and Moodle with single user credential

 - Once you have installed the extension on WordPress as well as Moodle on both the websites a secret key will have to be set that will facilitate the Single Sign-On process.

-- To set the secret key on the WordPress website navigate to ‘Edwiser Bridge‘ -> ‘Settings‘ -> ‘General‘ tab from the admin menu and set a secret key of your choice in ‘Secret Key‘ field under the ‘Single Sign On Settings‘ options.
+- To set the secret key on the WordPress website navigate to ‘Edwiser Bridge‘ -> ‘Settings‘ -> ‘Single Sign On‘ tab from the admin menu and set a secret key of your choice in ‘Secret Key‘ field under the ‘Login Redirect URL‘ field.
 Save the changes once you are done.

 - Now the same secret key should be set on the Moodle website.
 To set the secret key on Moodle, log in to your Moodle website and navigate to ‘Site Administration‘ -> ‘Plugins‘ -> ‘Authentication‘ -> ‘Edwiser Bridge SSO‘.
 On clicking ‘Edwiser Bridge SSO‘, the following screen will appear on the right side of your screen.